zalyoung/gitlab-handbook/content/handbook/tools-and-tips/ai/claude.md

 ## Access

 Open [claude.ai](https://claude.ai/) and use your team member email address for SSO login.
 You can also use the Claude tile in [Okta](/handbook/it/okta/).
+Review the [usage guidelines and FAQs](https://internal.gitlab.com/handbook/company/ai-at-gitlab/#usage-guidelines-and-faqs) (internal).

 ## Resources